Muhammad-Mohsen/muhammad-mohsen.github.io/buku-bacaan-koptik/README.md

 No setup necessary!
 Just run index.html (or use IIS for example, create an application point it to the `web` folder, and just browse)

+### Capacitor App
+This is a Capacitor app that is used to create the actual Android app.
+- run `npm install`
+- run `npm run build`
+- run `npx capacitor sync android`
+- open Android Studio and build the app!

 ### web-ng (incomplete code)
 - Go to your new project: cd .\web-ng
 - Run ionic serve within the app directory to see your app in the browser